front-end-intermediate/session-1/readme.md

 width
 ```

-`let` allows you to declare variables that are limited in scope to the block, statement, or expression on which it is used.
+`let` allows you to declare variables that are limited in scope to the block, statement, or expression in which it is used.

 This is unlike the `var` keyword, which defines a variable globally, or locally to an entire function regardless of block scope.

 ### const